 Check out the best practices for handling geometries to learn more about the different aspects to consider when working with geometries, including antimeridian crossings and pole coverings.

-When querying, you can specify arbitrary geometries as an area of interest to filter by.
+When querying, you can specify arbitrary geometries as an area of interest.
 Tilebox currently supports Polygon and MultiPolygon geometries as query filters.

 from shapely import Polygon